 Poha Chivda is frequently made as part of the Diwali sweets and savories known as “Faral,” in addition to being a regular snack.

-This spiced homemade cereal goes well with a wide range of sweets and savory dishes.
+This spiced, homemade cereal pairs well with a wide range of sweet and savory dishes.
 Along with traditional delights like besan ladoo, magas, shankarpali, namak para, and kalakand, chivda is a delicious dish to share with friends and family.

 Roasted Poha Chivda is my absolute favorite.
-It’s perfect for a teatime snack, and it’s really simple to make at home and so flavorful.
+It’s perfect for a teatime snack, and it’s effortless to make at home, and so flavorful.

 What is Chivda?

 One of the most delectable Indian snacks is chivda (namkeen).
 Chivda is a savory snack prepared with poha (flattened rice) and a variety of nuts.
-Making chivda is simple, quick, and hassle-free.
+Making chivda is a simple, quick, and hassle-free process.

 Poha chivda is a classic dish that is relatively easy to make at home.
 This simple Chivda makes a great teatime snack.
-Poha chivda is most commonly prepared as a festive snack in Maharashtra in Western India.
+Poha chivda is most commonly prepared as a festive snack in Maharashtra, a state in Western India.

 This poha chivda is also gluten-free and vegan.
-As this chivda has a lot of good ingredients (peanuts, sesame seeds, roasted gram dal) and is relatively light, it is also often called diet poha chivda.
+As this chivda contains many nutritious ingredients (peanuts, sesame seeds, roasted gram dal) and is relatively light, it is also often referred to as a diet poha chivda.

 Healthy Roasted poha chivda in a pan with lots of peanuts, cashews and almonds